Glaston

 A rectangular pond is a cartwash of circa 1740, used for soaking cartwheels to prevent the wood shrinking from iron tyres and also for horses' hooves to prevent hardening.

 Glaston railway tunnel, 1 mile 82 yards in length, is located within the parish, to the east of the village.

+4 Parachute Squadron, Royal Engineers were billeted in Glaston and at Bisbrooke Hall in the months before Operation Market Garden in September 1944.
+A memorial in the parish church records 19 names.

 St Andrew's Church

 St Andrew's Church, Glaston, the Church of England parish church, is a Grade II* listed building.
 In 1663 the advowson was given to Peterhouse, Cambridge by Bernard Hale, the Master of the college.
 Masters of Peterhouse were Rector of Glaston until 1867, when the rectory was detached from the headship by new college statutes.

-St Andrew's suffered from heritage crime in 2018 and is now on the Heritage at Risk Register.
+St Andrew's suffered from heritage crime in 2018 and was placed on the Heritage at Risk Register.

 Early history

 Archaeologists working in the parish in 2000 discovered a late Pleistocene (c.
 30,000 b.p.) faunal assemblage in association with an Upper Palaeolithic flint "leafpoint".